PathwayCommons/guide/_analysis/gsea.md

 \end{equation}
 $$

+We will note here that the enrichment score is a function of the gene set size, which will come into play when we discuss significance testing below.
 To get a better feel for what these equations mean, let's see what happens when we vary the exponent $$\alpha$$.

 ### Equal weights case: The 'classic' Kolmogorov-Smirnov statistic